alphagov/re-build-systems/terraform/jenkins/README.md

-# GDS Reliability Engineering DNS module
+# GDS Reliability Engineering Jenkins module

 ## What this is

-This module is used for provisioning an AWS Route53 primary zone.
-It is designed for use with the `../jenkins` module for provisioning Jenkins master-slave architecture inside Docker containers.
+This module is for provisioning a Jenkins master-slave architecture inside Docker containers.

 _Please note that the current location in this repository is only temporary.
 This will be migrated to its own repository._